scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 Sets identities in-place.

 **Do not use this function:** it is deprecated and will be removed.
-Assign :doc:`ak.layout.Identities` in the constructor only.
+Assign :class:`ak.layout.Identities` in the constructor only.

 .. _ak.layout.Content.setparameter: